Validark/validark.github.io/src/content/posts/deus-lex-machina/index.md

 ::github{repo="Validark/Accelerated-Zig-Parser" license="MIT"}

-Give it a star and come back!
+If you want to help motivate me to keep working on this, give it a star and come back!

 Please note it is not ready for prime-time just yet, since there are still more optimizations to be had, as well as support for more architectures. **At the moment, only AMD64 machines with AVX-512 instructions are supported.**